The following article is a guest contribution by Diana D’Souza, a retired air hostess who wants to share her insight about frequent flying!

 Breeze Through Check-in

 It should go without stating the obvious that you should have your tickets printed, your passport and ID ready, and make sure everything is in order before you roll through check-in.
+That’s more like common sense rather than a tip for long flights.
 Make a checklist of things you need to do one day before your departure date and things you need to do on the departure date itself.
 Your list should include items to take, especially travel documents.

 Organise all your necessary travel documents the night before your flight and make sure you have everything (and I do mean everything) before you go.
 Yes, I know more than one person who reached the airport only to realise their travel documents were still lying on the sideboard at home.